With the combination of a small number of people + software + servers and robots

 Projections for 2025-20 years from now, they say that more than 60% of the jobs that exist today will be gone and new ones will be available.

-Well, if there are a lot of jobs out there that I don't know about yet, I'd like to be the first one to work on them.
+Well, if there are a lot of jobs coming up that I don't know about yet, I'd like to be the first one to work on them.

 If you do it, you'll soon become a leading expert.